The Redford Cemetery as photographed in 2012 by a FindAGrave member

 In 1831 Israel Bell, a Pekin Village commissioner, gave one acre of land to the village for a cemetery.
 Originally called Bell Branch Cemetery, after the river and the settlement founded by Bell in 1818, its name was changed to Redford Cemetery after Pekin’s modern name; Redford Township.
 Additional acreage obtained in 1849, 1854 and 1883 expanded the cemetery to 10 acres of which half is in Redford Township and half is in Detroit.
 A wrought iron fence was built for the cemetery in 1886 with money contributed by Redford Township citizens.
 Among those buried here are Israel Bell and many war veterans, including two from the Revolutionary War (Ephraim Dains Sr. and Darius Smead), and many from the War of 1812, the Civil War and World War I.

 In 1939, Clarence and Marjoria Beavis made a list of every burial at the Redford Cemetery.
 Marjoria was the granddaughter of Redford’s 5th settler, George Norris, who arrived in 1828.
-The lists recorded by the Beavises were eventually compiled into a book that is available for purchase through the Redford Historical Commission or the Redford Cemetery Association.
+The lists recorded by the Beavises were eventually compiled into a book (thanks to the help of the Redford Cemetery Association, Detroit Society of Genealogical Research, Saratoga Chapter: New York Daughters of the American Revolution) that is available for purchase through the Redford Historical Commission or the Redford Cemetery Association.

-1978 Redford Observer Photo of George Norris's Tombstone
+1978 Redford Observer Photo of George Norris' Tombstone

-According to Lois Carpenter, a past Historical Commission board member, “If you’re interested in very early Redford History, walk through the cemetery, read the names – Bell, Blue, Green, Hendry, Lyon, Perrin, Pierce, Prindle, Smith, Wilmarth – and you’ve got the beginning.”
+According to Lois Carpenter, a past Redford Historical Commission member, “If you’re interested in very early Redford History, walk through the cemetery, read the names – Bell, Blue, Green, Hendry, Lyon, Perrin, Pierce, Prindle, Smith, Wilmarth – and you’ve got the beginning.”
+In 1883, Judge Alexander Blue’s widow and sons spent $3,000 on a monument for his burial site at the Redford Cemetery (that would be about $76k today!!)

-The State Historic Marker was finally achieved after years of research and documentation by the Redford Cemetery Association, including Helen Gallagher, Olive Hopp Swanson, Lois Harrison and many others.
-Gallagher stated previously, in a 1992 Redford Observer article, that five generations of her family are buried in the Redford Cemetery.
+The State Historic Marker for the Redford Cemetery was finally achieved in 1986 after years of research and documentation by the Redford Cemetery Association, including Helen E. Gallagher, Olive Hopp Swanson, Lois S. Harrison, John M. Prindle, and many others.
+Gallagher stated in a 1992 Redford Observer article that five generations of her family are buried in the Redford Cemetery.

 Gallagher’s mother, Olive Hopp Swanson, is credited with the idea of pursuing a Historical Marker for the Cemetery.
-Unfortunately, she passed away in 1986 before she could see that dream realized.
-Swanson is buried in the cemetery along with Gallagher’s grandfathers, David Chavey and Henry Hopp I.
+Unfortunately, she passed away before she could see that dream realized.
+Swanson is buried in the cemetery along with Gallagher’s grandfathers, David Chavey and Henry Hopp I. The funds for the Historic Marker were donated in Swanson’s memory.
+The official ceremony and dedication of the marker took place in 1989 and was attended by over fifty people, including a former Michigan Governor and President of the Michigan Historical Commission, John B. Swainson.

 A beautiful memorial of Mrs. Swanson’s headstone, photo taken in 2012